LionscraftTeam/DUCK-Knowledge-Base/spec-update-draft.md

 @@
 ### Access controls & access management

+Access Control covers at least 3 types of access

+- Physical access to devices and facilities
+- The ability to connect to software through networks
+- Requiring defined authorization to perform any specific task, including getting answers to requests

-The principle to follow is "least privilege".
-This is usually achieved by using an enforcing role-based access control, with fine-grained roles defined throughout all processes of an organization.
+A core principle to follow in granting authorization is [least privilege](#least-privilege).
+This is usually achieved by using [role-based access control](#rbac), to grant users specific sets of access permissions as required, that are revoked or explicitly and deliberately renewed as often as possible.
+These enable specific tasks or responsibilities, with fine-grained roles defined throughout all processes of an organization.

 Each user should be assigned roles, and some are temporary.
-There should be a clear lifetime of a user, that is automatically enforced and can be extended when needed.
+There should be a clear lifetime of a role, that is automatically enforced and can be extended when needed.
 On- and off-boarding should be simple, and every piece of the infrastructure should be secured from unauthenticated and unauthorized access.

-* Rules to control physical and logical access to information needs to be in place.
-* Role Based Access Control.
-* Implement an authentication mechanism into every service.

 <div class="info">
 **Links to risks:**